Doc

 The following entry fields allow the user to specify certain general properties and defaults for the database to be registered.

-(1) Server: firstly the server storing the database needs to be specified.
-This can be local or remote (see Create Database).
-By specifying a local server, fields (2) and (3) are automatically blended out, as they are in this case irrelevant.
-By specifying Remote and LOCALHOST a protocol can be used even when working locally.
+(1) Server / Protocol: first the server storing the database needs to be specified.
+This can be local (localhost) or remote (see Create Database).
+By specifying a local server, the second field is automatically blended out, as in this case it is irrelevant.
+By specifying Remote and localhost a protocol can be specified and used even when working locally.
+The protocol offers a pull-down list of three options: TCP/IP, NetBEUI or SPX.
+TCP/IP is the worldwide standard (please refer to Register Database for more information).

-(5) Database file: by clicking on the folder icon to the right of this field, the path can easily be found and the database name and physical path entered.
-The database name must always be specified with the drive and path when registering a database.
-Please note that the database file for a Windows server must be on a physical drive on the server, because Firebird/InterBase® does not support databases on mapped drive letters.
+(4) Database File: by clicking on the folder icon to the right of this field, the path can easily be found and the database name and physical path entered.
+For example for Firebird:

 • C:Programs\Firebird\Firebird_1_5\examples\EMPLOYEE.FDB